PascalMarechal/cpphttp/README.md

 * build: cmake genarated files.

-* bin: test & app binaries.
+* bin: test & library binaries.

 ## How does it work?

 To make it work just use "./build.sh".

-You can also compile tests in debug mode with "./build.sh dev".
+You can also compile tests with "./build.sh dev".

 It is also possible to clean everything by using "./build.sh clean".